Rupesh-analysis/Analysis-Projects/README.md

 ## 📁 Project 1: Coffee Shop Sales Analysis (Excel) ☕📈

 ### 📌 Project Overview
-This project focuses on performing an end-to-end data analysis of a retail coffee shop business using **Microsoft Excel**.
-The goal is to analyze transactional data, identify sales trends, evaluate store performance, and understand customer purchasing behavior to provide actionable insights for business growth.
+An end-to-end retail data analysis of a coffee shop business to identify sales trends, evaluate store performance, and understand customer purchasing behavior.

+*   **Tools:** Microsoft Excel (Advanced Pivot Tables, VLOOKUP, Slicers, KPI Dashboards).
+*   **Key Insights:** Tracked high-volume sales days, peak operational hours, and top-selling product categories to maximize store efficiency.

+---

+## 📁 Project 2: Vrinda Store Annual Sales Analysis 🛍️📊
+**File Matrix:** `Vrinda Store Data.xlsx`

+### 📌 Project Overview
+This project analyzes the annual sales data of Vrinda Store to understand customer behavior, top-performing product categories, and major sales channels to help the store improve its revenue strategy for the upcoming year.

-### 🛠️ Technologies & Tools Used
+### 🛠️ Tech Stack & Key Methods
-* **Software:** Microsoft Excel (Advanced)
+*   **Software:** Microsoft Excel
-* **Key Techniques:** Data Cleaning, Pivot Tables, Excel Formulas (VLOOKUP, IF functions), Exploratory Data Analysis (EDA), and Dashboard Development.
+*   **Techniques:** Data Formatting, Age Group Binning, Pivot Charts, Interactive Dashboard Development.

-### 📊 Key Features of the Analysis
+### 📊 Key Insights Captured
-1. **Data Wrangling & Cleaning:** Prepared the dataset by handling dates, transaction times, and calculating metrics like `Final Amount` (Quantity × Unit Price).
-2. **Time-Series Analysis:** Analyzed sales performance across different dimensions like days, months, and hours to identify peak business periods.
-3. **Product & Store Insights:** Classified sales by `product_category` (e.g., Coffee, Bakery) and analyzed performance across various `store_location` hubs.
-4. **Interactive Dashboard:** Built a dynamic Excel dashboard with pivot charts and slicers for quick and visual decision-making.
+*   **Gender Analysis:** Women are the primary buyers, accounting for approximately 64% of the total sales.
+*   **Top States:** Maharashtra, Uttar Pradesh, and Karnataka emerged as the top 3 revenue-generating states.
+*   **Sales Channels:** Amazon, Flipkart, and Myntra are the leading channels, with Amazon driving the maximum orders.
+*   **Age Bracket:** The 28-35 age group contributes the highest order volume.

+---

+## 📁 Project 3: Diwali Festival Consumer Behavior Analysis 🪔🛒
+**File Matrix:** `Diwali Excel.xlsx`

+### 📌 Project Overview
+A comprehensive study of consumer purchasing patterns during the Diwali festival season.
+The analysis focuses on identifying who the target customers are, what they buy, and which regions generate the most sales.

+### 🛠️ Tech Stack & Key Methods
+*   **Software:** Microsoft Excel
+*   **Techniques:** Data Cleaning, Demographic Segmentation, Trend Mapping, Revenue Aggregation.

-### 💡 Key Insights Generated
+### 📊 Key Insights Captured
+*   **Target Audience:** Married women aged 26-35 years working in IT, Healthcare, and Aviation sectors are the highest spenders.
-* Identified the top-selling product categories and specific product types driving major revenue.
+*   **Top Categories:** Food, Clothing & Apparel, and Electronics are the top three product categories by sales and orders.
-* Discovered peak operational hours and days of the week where customer traffic is maximum.
-* Compared performance across different store locations to find the highest-performing branch.
+*   **Regional Performance:** The Central Zone leads in consumer spending, closely followed by the Western and Southern zones.

+---

-### 🚀 How to View the Project
+## 🚀 How to Interact with these Projects
-1. Download the `Coffee Shop Sales.xlsx` file from this repository.
+1. Download the respective `.xlsx` file from the file explorer above.
-2. Open it in Microsoft Excel.
+2. Open the file in Microsoft Excel.
-3. Navigate to the **Dashboard** sheet to interact with the slicers and view dynamic insights.
+3. Head over to the **DASHBOARD** sheet in each file to interact with the dynamic slicers and charts.